-The six Relay Activation outputs have already been mentioned under Spindle and Coolant.
-Any spares can be used by you and controlled in user written macros.
+The Relay Activation outputs not used for the Spindle and Coolant can be used by you and controlled in user written macros.

 And a final thought - before you get carried away with implementing too many of the features in this chapter, remember that you do not have an unlimited number of inputs/outputs.
 Even with two parallel ports there are only ten inputs for supporting all functions and, although a keyboard emulator will help giving more inputs, these cannot be used for all functions.
-Full details are given in chapter 5.
+You may have to use a ModBus device to dramatically expand custom input/output.

-5. Configuring Mach2 for your machine and drives
+5. Configuring Mach3 for your machine and drives

-If you have bought a machine tool with a computer running Mach2 then you will probably not need to read this chapter (except out of general interest).
-Your supplier will probably have installed the Mach2 software and set it up and/or will have given you detailed instructions on what to do.
+If you have bought a machine tool with a computer running Mach3 then you will probably not need to read this chapter (except out of general interest).
+Your supplier will probably have installed the Mach3 software and set it up and/or will have given you detailed instructions on what to do.

-You are recommended to ensure that you have a paper copy of how Mach2 is configured should you ever need to re-install the software from scratch.
-Mach2 stores this information in a file which you can view.
-The Mach Developers Network has a set of "worksheets" that you can print which will take you step-by-step through configuration and give you a written record of the process.
+You are recommended to ensure that you have a paper copy of how Mach3 is configured should you ever need to re-install the software from scratch.
+Mach3 stores this information in an XML file which you can view.